June 20, 2023 at 7:30 p.m.

 2520 Flora Street, Dallas, TX 75201

-Experience performances by the three finalists of the Dallas International Violin Competition 2023 as they vie for the event’s top prize.
+Experience magical performances by Chaewon Kim, Sarah Ying Ma, and Jaewon Wee, the three finalists of the Dallas International Violin Competition 2023 as they vie for the event’s top prize.
 All will perform a solo concerto with orchestra, and a renowned jury will select a winner.
 Attendees have their say as well and can cast their vote for the audience favorite!
-For information on the competition’s selection process and preliminary rounds held June 15-16, visit dallasivc.org.

 $29-54, reserved seats